-- This map shows only the relative density of carrier vessel movements for the winter of 2007.
-Other maps from the vessel density series showing the same vessel type in a different season or different vessel types cannot be compared directly to this map since the range in number of vessel movements will vary from season to season and vessel type to vessel type. - There is radar coverage of most of Georgia Strait and a radar station with 90 nautical mile range in the vicinity of Tofino.
+- This map shows only fishing vessel traffic in 2010.
+Other maps showing a different vessel type cannot be compared directly to this map since the range in number of vessel movements will vary from vessel type to vessel type. - There is radar coverage of most of Georgia Strait and a radar station with 90 nautical mile range in the vicinity of Tofino.
 The radar coverage extends from Juan de Fuca in the south to an area just north of Kyuquot Sound on the west coast of Vancouver Island.
 All the other areas are tracked by vessels using the established call-in points indicated on the charts.
-This means that all of the northern area off Vancouver Island, both coasts of Haida Gwaii and the North Coast mainland are without radar coverage. - The information used to create this map does not include vessels transiting the portion of the Juan de Fuca Strait, which is the responsibility of the US Coast Guard. - The map provides minimum estimates of vessel traffic densities for the various traffic types included here and likely underestimates vessel traffic, particularly west of Haida Gwaii.
-Reasons for this include: 1) limited extents of Coast Guard radar coverage; 2) many of the vessels transiting the area west of Haida Gwaii are not bound for Canadian destinations and therefore not required to report to the Coast Guard; and 3) the Automatic Identification System is still in process of being brought in by VTS. - Recommended date of expiry for use of these data in a marine planning context: Data should be refreshed every 4 to 5 years.
+This means that all of the northern area off Vancouver Island, both coasts of Haida Gwaii and the North Coast mainland are without radar coverage. - The information used to create this map does not include vessels transiting the portion of the Juan de Fuca Strait, which is the responsibility of the US Coast Guard. - The map provides minimum estimates of vessel traffic for the various traffic types included here and likely underestimates vessel traffic, particularly west of Haida Gwaii.
+Reasons for this include: 1) limited extents of Coast Guard radar coverage; 2) many of the vessels transiting the area west of Haida Gwaii are not bound for Canadian destinations and therefore not required to report to the Coast Guard; and 3) the Automatic Identification System is still in process of being brought in by VTOSS. - Recommended date of expiry for use of these data in a marine planning context: Data should be refreshed every 4 to 5 years.